Death of a Scoundrel: Production

 The film was based on an original script by Charles Martin which was inspired by the life and death of Serge Rubenstein.
 He formed his own company and announced this would be the first of five films.

-In June 1955 it was announced Charles Martin had offered the female lead to Corinne Calvet.
+In June 1955 it was announced Martin had offered the female lead to Corinne Calvet.
 Martin also sent a copy of the script to Arlene Dahl, Joan Caulfield, Ida Lupino and Constance Bennett.

 He wanted Rossano Brazzi to play the male lead.
 Robert Mitchum and Alec Guinness were other possibilities.
 Eventually George Sanders agreed to star.

 Reaction

 "Mr. Sanders and company make Death of a Scoundrel a slick and sometimes fascinating fiction.
 It only casually tries to probe the hearts and minds of its principals."